zapier/zapier-platform-cli/README.md

 Dehydration, and its counterpart Hydration, is a tool that can lazily load data that might be otherwise expensive to retrieve aggressively.

-* **Dehydration** - think of this as "make a pointer", you control the creation of pointers with `z.dehydrate(func, inputData)`
+* **Dehydration** - think of this as "make a pointer", you control the creation of pointers with `z.dehydrate(func, inputData)` (or `z.dehydrateFile` for files).
+This usually happens in a trigger step.
-* **Hydration** - think of this as an automatic step that "consumes a pointer" and "returns some data", Zapier does this automatically behind the scenes
+* **Hydration** - think of this as an automatic step that "consumes a pointer" and "returns some data", Zapier does this automatically behind the scenes.
+This usually happens in an action step.

 > This is very common when [Stashing Files](#stashing-files) - but that isn't their only use!